ESL Speaking

 Help is here with this fun and engaging relative clause activity to try out with your students.
 It’s one of the best relative pronoun ideas for ESL.
-Check it out!
+Check out this relative clauses game for all levels and ages.

-Here’s a fun activity to get your students speaking and using relative classes so that you can get beyond the pen and paper.
+Here’s a fun activity to get your students to speak and use relative classes so that you can get beyond the pen and paper.
 Check out one of the best relative clause games for ESL/EFL students, and let me know how it goes by leaving a comment below.

 Relative Clause Speaking Activity